Challenge Your Taste Buds To Conquer Your Sweet Tooth

 3. Spice it up.

 Spices contain phytonutrients, chemicals that benefit that body and a little can go a long way.
-Add cinnamon or ginger to cereals, grains, or smoothies or add cayenne pepper or turmeric to vegetable and meat dishes or just sprinkle good old fashioned black pepper on veggies and other dishes of your choice.
+Add cinnamon, clove or ginger to cereals, grains, smoothies, coffee, or add cayenne pepper or turmeric to vegetable and meat dishes or just sprinkle good old fashioned black pepper on veggies and other dishes of your choice.

 4. Work at your food.

 Foods that slide down just a bit too easily, sometimes leave us looking for more.
 Foods such as yogurt or smoothies do better when they are lower in sugar and higher in nutrients.